rguides

 select(starwars, -hair_color, -skin_color, -eye_color)

-# Create a new column for height in meters
+# Create a single derived column

 mutate(starwars, height_m = height / 100)